carolmbithe/Pig-dice/README.md

 The first player to score 100 points (or any other predetermined score at the beginning of the game) wins the game.

 # Deployment
-You can get my livesite at gh-pages with this link
+You can get my livesite at gh-pages with this link  https://carolmbithe.github.io/Pig-dice/

 # Project setup instructions
-You can install this app by cloning the repository from this link
+You can install this app by cloning the repository from this link https://github.com/carolmbithe/Pig-dice.git

 # Known Bugs
 There are no known bugs so far,everything is working.
-#Specifications
+#Behaviour Driven Development
+Input:When the player clicks on play.
+Output:The rolled side is shown and the total score is displayed which adds to the rolled sides.

+Input:When you roll 1.
+Output:The total score becomes 0.

+Input:When you click hold.
+Output:The play goes to the second player.

+The first player to get to 100 total score becomes the winner.

 # Technologies Used